alessandroAbati/Binary-Classification-of-Machine-Failure/README.md

 The script generates an AUC score as a measure of the model's performance.
 The ROC curve is plotted to visualize the trade-off between true positive rate and false positive rate.
 Additionally, the script generates predictions on the validation dataset.

+The hyperparameter optimization has been run for 5 hours on an RTX 3060 Ti, while the training time was 7.80 minutes.

 ## Contributors

 - [Alessandro Abati](https://github.com/alessandroAbati)